 In Hegseth’s telling, Truman signed his name, flipped a light switch, and then – end of story.
 All the gloom of 170 segregated years disappeared in a flash.

-In Hegseth’s books and speeches, he keeps repeating that since Truman signed 9981, racism in the military just “does not exist.”
-Any suggestions otherwise reflect no more than subversive disinformation being spread by what were once called “outside agitators,” but today he unmasks as “the enemy within,” liberals, Marxists, or worse, Democrats.
+In Hegseth’s books and speeches, he keeps repeating that since Truman signed EO 9981, racism in the military just “does not exist.”
+Any suggestions otherwise, he says, reflect no more than subversive disinformation being spread by what were once called “outside agitators,” but today he unmasks as “the enemy within,” liberals, Marxists, or worse, Democrats.

-By now, Wilson’s re-segregation drive has been essentially overcome in much of the military: many Americans of color are having rewarding careers in uniform, up into the middle officer ranks.
+By 2024, Wilson’s re-segregation drive had been essentially overcome in much of the military: many Americans of color are having rewarding careers in uniform, up into the middle officer ranks.

-But additional progress on that front may may have to wait until the Hegseth-Trump wave crests and recedes.
-Thirty-five years passed between Wilson’s purge and Truman’s countermanding order.
+Further, the return of progress on that front may have to wait until the Hegseth-Trump tide recedes.
+This too would be a historical rhyme: Thirty-five years passed between Wilson’s purge and Truman’s countermanding order.
 There was struggle and agitation during this long interval, but much of it was defensive.
-Progress was slow, piecemeal and repeatedly blocked.
+Recovery was slow, piecemeal and repeatedly blocked.

 Get back, Mrs. Tubman.
 Don’t call us, we’ll call you.

-His very first target was that notorious terrorist suspect, Black History Month, which was to begin the next day.
-It fell in his new fiefdom like the bullet-riddled Iraqi insurgents he brags about leaving stacked up “at room temperature.”
+Yes, his very first target was that notorious terrorist suspect, Black History Month, which was set to begin the next day.
+But the observance fell in his new fiefdom like the bullet-riddled Iraqi insurgents he brags about leaving stacked up “at room temperature.”

 I